Stochastic comparisons, differential entropy and varentropy for distributions induced by probability density functions: Introduction

-We investigate the main properties of the pdf-related distributions, with special reference to (i) the general form of their distribution functions, (ii) the connections with various notions of interest in reliability theory (such as the residual lifetime), (iii) the determination of quantiles.
+Clearly inspired by the previous studied, in this paper we investigate the main properties of the pdf-related distributions, with special reference to (i) the general form of their distribution functions, (ii) the connections with various notions of interest in reliability theory (such as the residual lifetime), (iii) the determination of quantiles.
 We analyse pdf-related distributions generated by general distributions.
 However, special attention is devoted to the case when the underlying distributions possess monotone or unimodal pdf's.
-Here, unimodality refers to strictly decreasing pdf's or to pdf's that are first strictly increasing and then strictly decreasing.
+Here, unimodality refers to strictly monotone pdf's or to pdf's that are first strictly increasing and then strictly decreasing.

-The special form that is involved in their definition, allows to tackle the problem of comparing the pdf-related distributions by resorting to suitable stochastic orders, such as the usual stochastic order, the dispersive order, the convex trasform order, the star order and the kurtosis order.
-Hence, in this framework the main results involve both location and variability orderings, and are obtained by techniques based on mapping of quantiles, convexity and rearrangement of pdf's.
+The special form that is involved in their definition allows to tackle the problem of comparing the pdf-related distributions by resorting to suitable stochastic orders, such as the usual stochastic order, the dispersive order, the convex trasform order, the star order and the kurtosis order.
+Hence, in this framework the main results involve both location and variability orderings, and are obtained by techniques based on variability, convexity and rearrangement of pdf's.

 As main application, the pdf-related distributions are finalized to construct a stochastic framework aimed to compare the basic information measures for absolutely continuous random variables.
 This allows to come to new results on the differential entropy, on the varentropy, and on the varentropy of residual lifetimes.